Prabuddhi-05/bevfusion/README.md

   --shm-size=16g bevfusion /bin/bash
 ```

+* Replace the path /media/prabuddhi/Crucial X9/bevfusion-main/data/nuscenes with your actual dataset directory path on the host machine.

 * Attach to this container via VS Code:

   * `Ctrl + Shift + P` → `Attach to an existing container`

 ### 3. Initial setup inside the container